-The holders of an aggregate of 27,573,143 of our common shares, after giving effect to the conversion of outstanding convertible preferred shares into common shares upon completion of this offering at a one-to-one conversion ratio and the sale by the selling shareholders of the shares offered hereby, have rights to require us to file registration statements under the Securities Act or to include their shares in registration statements that we may file in the future for ourselves or other shareholders.
+The holders of an aggregate of of our common shares, after giving effect to the conversion of outstanding convertible preferred shares into common shares upon completion of this offering, have rights to require us to file registration statements under the Securities Act or to include their shares in registration statements that we may file in the future for ourselves or other shareholders.
 These rights are provided under the terms of the third amended and restated investor rights agreement between us and the holders of these shares.
 We have obtained waivers of certain of these rights in connection with this offering.